Kiopp/custom-hyprland-dotfiles/README.md

 * If they exist; removes old config
 * Creates symbolic links for my custom configurations
 * Reload hyprland
-#### After the script is run, you need to manually select your desired files in ~/.config/hypr/conf (monitor.conf and keybinding.conf)
+#### After the script is run, you need to manually select your desired files in monitor.conf and keybinding.conf